People have a problem with self-driving cars.

 And now, we’ve come to the fifth stage: acceptance.
 To help us over that final hurdle, two new publicity campaigns have launched, touting the benefits of self-driving cars.

 The first comes from Waymo, MADD, and other partners.
 It describes the ways in which autonomous can reduce drunk/distracted driving, offer independence to seniors and the disabled, and increase our productivity.
+Of course, the idea of helping the disabled move about independently and freely isn’t a new concept considering there are motor vehicle schemes such as the Motability Scheme that can offer disabled individuals access to a car for increased independence and ability to travel.
+The difference is these self-driving cars could greatly improve such schemes and others.

 The second is seen above, and it’s more of an advertisement for Intel (which is, not coincidentally, investing a lot of time, energy, and money into developing technology for self-driving cars).